gabgaballday/twyn-docs/products-and-ecosystem.md

 ## Twyn Global

 Twyn Global is the parent entity behind the Twyn product family.
-The company is community-funded and committed to ethical innovation in technology.
+The company is committed to ethical innovation in technology.

 ## Products